Physical Therapy and Occupational Therapy

 The type of therapy you receive at OrthoMaryland depends upon your specific medical concern.
 Therapy patients, regardless of the type of therapy they receive, benefit from the latest modalities as well as state-of-the-art weight machines and cardiovascular exercise equipment.

-The Physical Therapy Department at OrthoMaryland treats issues associated with large muscle groups, like those in the back, shoulder, ankle and foot.
-The goal is to help patients increase their strength, endurance and flexibility, as well as correct or fine-tune their posture.
+The Physical Therapy Department at OrthoMaryland treats treat surgical and non-surgical patients with orthopaedic diagnosis and pains associated with all muscle groups.
+The goal is to help patients increase their strength, endurance and flexibility, as well as fine-tune their posture to help reduce pain and improve overall function.

 Physical Therapy for Athletes